sergmain/metaheuristic/README.md

     java -Dspring.profiles.active=quickstart,dispatcher,processor -jar metaheuristic/apps/metaheuristic/target/metaheuristic.jar --mh.processor.default-dispatcher-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/dispatcher.yaml --mh.processor.default-env-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/env.yaml
     ```

-1. Now you can find our experiment data at http://localhost:8080/dispatcher/atlas/atlas-experiments
+1. Now you can find our experiment data at http://localhost:8080/dispatcher/experiment-result/experiment-results
 login - q, password - 123

-1. Press 'Details' for experiment info (there should be only one record in atlas)
+1. Press 'Details' for experiment info (there should be only one record in ExperimentResult)

 1. Press 'Info' button and on the next page 'Info' button at the bottom of page.